Mother: Girl at center of debate over brain death dies

 Children's Hospital lawyers had argued that the family did not subject McMath to tests accepted by the American Medical Association to determine brain death.

-Dolan says new technology has made traditional tests to diagnose brain death obsolete.
+Dolan says new technology has made traditional tests obsolete.